smric/Cyclistic-Case-Analysis/README.md

 R analysis was used to combine the various datasets into one dataset and clean it.
 ### Packages Used
 1. tidyverse - Helps wrangle data
 2. lubridate - Helps wrangle data attributes
 3. ggplot2 - Helps visualise data
 ### Combining Data
-Before combining the 12 csv files,
+Before combining the 12 csv files, checked the consistency between the data sets
+### Preparing Data
+1. Added date, month, year, day of week columns
+2. Checking and ensuring that data is in numeric
+3. Remove bad data
+### Analyse Phase
+Calculated
+1. Descriptive analysis on ride_length
+2. Compare the descriptive analysis among casual users and members
+3. Average ride time by each day for members and casual users
+4. Analyse ridership data by type and week day
+5. Visualisation the number of rides by ridership (casual users and members)
+6. Visualisation for average duration